elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/docs-tests-and-with.markdown

 This means our implementation is going in the correct direction, but it doesn't look very elegant, does it?

-The previous implementation used pipelines which made the logic straight-forward to follow.
+The previous implementation used pipelines which made the logic straightforward to follow.
 However, now that we need to handle different error codes along the way, our server logic is nested inside many `case` calls.

 Thankfully, Elixir v1.2 introduced the `with` construct, which allows you to simplify code like the above, replacing nested `case` calls with a chain of matching clauses.
 Let's rewrite the `serve/1` function to use `with`: